 What is the relationship between the needs analysis, the job task analysis, and the learner analysis?

-How does a synthesis of the needs analysis, the task analysis and the learner analysis help the ISD team in building a framework for their learning asset?
+How does a synthesis of the needs analysis, the job task analysis, and the learner analysis help the ISD team in building a framework for their learning asset?

 Analysis Guide